Michael van Gerwen: Playing style and persona

 The most striking examples of his ability to date include setting a televised average world record of 123.40 in the 2016 Premier League in a 7–1 victory over Michael Smith.
 Having started with four 11-dart legs or better in the first six legs, he missed double 18 three times for an average of over 130 which would have earned a shutout win had he found the double.
 He was also a double 12 away from hitting back-to-back nine-dart finishes in the 2013 World Championship semi-finals.

 Five-time World Champion Eric Bristow has described him as fearless, and Van Gerwen has said he is not scared of any player.

 He celebrates important visits to the board with sudden short-range headbutts and a bouncing double fist-pump.
 Such exuberant celebrations have created negative reactions among some of his fellow players, with 2004 World Masters winner Mervyn King calling it disrespectful.

-Van Gerwen traditionally wears a green shirt while in competition, which has now become synonymous with his image and has seen him dubbed "The Green Machine".
+Van Gerwen has traditionally worn a green shirt while in competition, which has now become synonymous with his image and has seen him dubbed "The Green Machine".
+His supporters are known to chant "Oh, Michael van Gerwen" to the tune of his walk-on song, "Seven Nation Army" by the White Stripes.

 Personal life

 In August 2014, Van Gerwen married his longtime girlfriend, Daphne Govers.
 They have a daughter born in August 2017 and a son born in April 2020.
-On 24 May 2025, Van Gerwen announced that he and Govers had separated.
+In May 2025, he announced that he and Govers had separated.

 In December 2014, Sky Sports televised a one-hour documentary called "Mighty Mike" which charted his rise in darts as well as his life away from the sport.
 He is a supporter of the Dutch football club PSV Eindhoven.

 In May 2018, he was appointed Knight of the Order of Orange-Nassau by his local Mayor on behalf of Willem-Alexander, King of the Netherlands.

+In 2022, he underwent surgery on his right arm for carpal tunnel syndrome.